Concussions in American football: Youth football

 Youth athletes make up 70% of football players in the United States.
 Every year there are 23,000 nonfatal traumatic brain injuries stemming from playing football that required an emergency visit to the hospital.
 Of those visits, 90% of them are children between the ages of 5–18 years old.

-A study conducted from 2010-2014 showed that of the 529 million emergency room visits; 819,000 were contact sport related.
+A study conducted from 2010 to 2014 showed that of the 529 million emergency room visits; 819,000 were contact sport related.
 This accounted for 0.15% of all emergency visits.
-This number although small, may effect and cause ramifications in the American healthcare system.
-Theses figures are represented with nearly 80-90% of that of the youth population (ages 7–18).
+This number although small, may affect and cause ramifications in the American healthcare system.
+These figures are represented with nearly 80-90% of that of the youth population (ages 7–18).

 One of the first studies of its kind was performed during the Fall 2011 football season when researchers from Virginia Tech, receiving permission from parents, placed accelerometers (which measure g forces) inside the helmets of seven youth players.
 These seven players were 7- and 8-year-old boys participating in a community youth league who were chosen because they were expected to have high participation and also because they wore at least a youth medium Riddell Revolution helmet (enabling the accelerometers, battery, and wireless transmitter to fit inside the helmet within the padding).
 That is, these seven were not a random selecting of players.
 Rather, the purpose of this study was to establish a baseline of what range of hits are generally expected.

 As way of comparison, a collision of 80g is a big hit in a college football game of which there might be only six per game.
 And the range of 80, 90, or 100g is generally where risk of acute injury and concussion begins to occur (concussion being symptoms such as feeling foggy or woozy and not necessarily loss of consciousness).
 An example of a lesser force of 40g is heading a soccer ball, and even with blows in this 30 to 40g range, it is not known whether these pose a cumulative risk of injury.